vtex/vtex-courses/courses/layout-blocks/steps/05_tab-layout/en.md

    }
    ```

-> Note: Remember to access the [Tab Layout](https://developers.vtex.com/vtex-developer-docs/docs/vtex-tab-layout) and[Rich Text](https://developers.vtex.com/vtex-developer-docs/docs/vtex-rich-text) documentations if you have any questions during the activity.
+> Note: Remember to access the [Tab Layout](https://developers.vtex.com/docs/guides/tab-layout) and [Rich Text](https://developers.vtex.com/docs/guides/vtex-rich-text) documentations if you have any questions during the activity.